 The Major Genl Presents his respects to the militia & citizens of Jackson County and feels confident they will cheerfully supply [?] and afford their aid in compleating [sic] the fort.

 21st October 1813

-3. A New Take on an Old Story: Fort Daniel, Fort Peachtree, and the road that connected them: Part I Fort Daniel, by Jim D'Angelo.
-Facsimile from: The Heritage (not yet linked)
+3. A New Take on an Old Story: Fort Daniel, Fort Peachtree, and the road that connected them - Part I Fort Daniel, by Jim D'Angelo.
+Facsimile from: The Heritage, Fall 2013 Vol. 42:3.

-4. Part II A New Take on an Old Story: Fort Daniel, Fort Peachtree, and the road that connected them–Peachtree Road and Fort Peachtree, by Jim D'Angelo.
-Facsimile from: The Heritage (not yet linked)
+4. A New Take on an Old Story: Fort Daniel, Fort Peachtree, and the road that connected them - Part II Peachtree Road and Fort Peachtree, by Jim D'Angelo.
+Facsimile from: The Heritage, Spring 2014 Vol. 43:1.

 5. The Original Peachtree Road - How and Why It Was Built, by Jim D'Angelo.